highway900/go_standard_webserver/README.md

 # Simple Golang HTTP service

-A set of simple HTTP services written using the standard library in go
+A set of simple HTTP services written using the standard library in go.
+I wrote this to show a new go team what what go services is like and how we go from simple to more complex-ish and what that does for the implementation.

 Run samples
 ===========